Rocking the Runway: How children can master catwalk modelling

-Being chosen to walk down on the runway, young child models must call upon more talents than just having a pretty face – though of course, that helps too.
+When chosen to walk down the runway, young child models must call upon more talents than just a pretty face – though of course, that helps too.

 Read our insider mini guide to making it to the top of the Children's Catwalking Fashion World:

 Love to dance!
-It helps, then, if models do not have two left feet… and can dance in tune.
+It really helps if models don't have two left feet… and can dance to a beat.
 Most catwalk shows involve some form of dancing or upbeat showcase especially for children to keep it light and fun.

 Beware of footwear Young models are often required to wear shoes that do not fit.
 It's hard not to trip over your toes when your shoes are way too big – boys seem to have particular trouble with heavy biker boots, while some girls can shuffle (penguin style) down the catwalk with toes (and teeth) clenched to try and keep their too-big shoes on.

-Stay grounded As if it is not hard enough walking down the catwalk in ill-fitting shoes, young models must also contend with further hazards and obstacles by way of scene-setting props.
-The catwalk can be saturated with glitter creating a cloud of sparkle as models walked, artificial snow, rotating giant fairytale books and a cascade of inflatable silver letters (which often prompts a frenzy of jumping children bursting balloons come the finale) are just some of the things we have spotted over the years.
+Stay grounded As if it isn't hard enough walking down the catwalk in ill-fitting shoes, young models must also contend with further hazards and obstacles by way of scene-setting props.
+The catwalk can be strewn with glitter creating a cloud of sparkle as models walk, artificial snow, rotating giant fairytale books and cascades of inflatable silver letters (which often prompt a frenzy of jumping children bursting balloons come the finale) are just some of the things we have spotted over the years.

 Familiarise yourself with the garments Backstage at the fashion shows, the atmosphere can be chaotic and fast-paced.
-Amid all this, it’s a good idea to check that models know how to get out of their clothes too.
-One tie onstage at an Il Gufo catwalk show we witnessed a model in a stunning cream wool coat struggled with her button for a good few minutes before appealing for help from a willing audience member.
+Amid all this, it's a good idea to check that models know how to get out of their clothes too.
+Once at an Il Gufo catwalk show we witnessed a model in a stunning cream wool coat struggling with her button for a good few minutes on the runway before appealing for help from a willing audience member.
 The crowd gave the flustered girl a huge round of applause – you had to admire her tenacity!